jamesWalker55/qmul-final-project-report/src/06-evaluation.typ

   caption: [Responses to the question "How was your experience using the program?"], )

-None of the individuals involved in the survey felt the program was difficult to use, the responses ranged from "medium" to "very easy".
-This indicates that the user interface is generally user-friendly and understandable.
+The participants felt the program was easy to use, the responses ranged from "medium" to "very easy".
+This indicates that the user interface is generally user-friendly and understandable, even when the users had not seen the software before.

 #figure(
   image("res/survey-q2.png", width: 70%),